devleague/js-graph-traversal/README.md

 1. In the Terminal, navigate to the newly created folder for this repository.
 1. Install dependencies by running the command: `npm install`
 1. Run tests by running the command: `npm test`
-1. Your work will be one in the file named: `graphGenerator.js`, `depthFirstSearch.js`, and `breadthFirstSearch.js`.
+1. Your work will be done in the files named:
+  * `graphGenerator.js`
+  * `depthFirstSearch.js`
+  * `breadthFirstSearch.js`
-1. Pay attention to the tests for hints on what Method names it expects.
+1. Pay attention to the tests for hints.
 1. Make your tests pass!

 ### Stretch Goals